 The Real Dangers of Cocaine Addiction

-While a lot of people think cocaine is a harmless drug, it comes with very real dangers.
-A recreational cocaine user might experience feelings of competence, self-confidence, increased alertness and euphoria.
+While a lot of people think it is a harmless drug, it comes with very real dangers.
+A recreational user might experience feelings of competence, self-confidence, increased alertness, and euphoria.
 The effects are much more pronounced when the drug is smoked or injected.

 Many college students binge on the drug, and these individuals are likely to experience anxiety, insomnia, twitching and tachycardia.
 They might also experience persecutory delusions or hallucinations.